grafana/beyla/docs/sources/configure/export-modes.md

 > [running the Beyla as a Docker container]({{< relref "../setup/docker.md" >}})
 > or [running Beyla in Kubernetes]({{< relref "../setup/kubernetes.md" >}}).

-First, you will need to locally install and configure the [Grafana Alloy, according to the latest documentation](/docs/alloy/).
+First, locally install and configure [Grafana Alloy, according to the latest documentation](/docs/alloy/).
-Alloy will facilitate the ingestion of OpenTelemetry metrics and traces from the auto-instrumentation tool, and process and forward to the different Grafana product endpoints (Mimir and/or Tempo).
+Alloy facilitates the ingestion of OpenTelemetry metrics and traces from the auto-instrumentation tool, and process and forward to the different Grafana product endpoints (Mimir and/or Tempo).

 ### Configuring Alloy pipeline